east-sussex-county-council/Escc.js/README.md

 A collection of JavaScript libraries and bookmarklets designed to be re-used across multiple East Sussex County Council websites.

+[Chutzpah Test Adapter for the Test Explorer](https://marketplace.visualstudio.com/items?itemName=vs-publisher-2795.ChutzpahTestAdapterfortheTestExplorer) needs to be installed in Visual Studio to run the unit tests.

 ## Escc.Statistics.js

 This configuration helper for Google Analytics tracks clicks on document downloads as virtual page views, and tracks clicks on external links and mailto: links as events.
 It also helps to track multiple subdomains as a single website.